 What does “Non-Homestead” mean?

-Non-Homestead properties represent industrial, commercial, and some agricultural property and “second homes.”
+Non-Homestead properties represent business, industrial, commercial, and some agricultural property and “second homes.”
 It does not include a family’s primary residence.

 How important is this election?
 Extremely.
-The Non-Homestead Millage comprises almost $7 million, or 16 percent, of Grand Ledge Public Schools’ operating revenues.
+The Non-Homestead Millage comprises almost $2.8 million, or 21 percent, of New Haven Community Schools’ operating revenues.
 The State of Michigan assumes school districts levy and collect the full 18 mills, and subtracts this amount from each district’s per pupil allowance.
-For Grand Ledge Public Schools this is equal to more than $1,333 per pupil.
+For New Haven Community Schools this is equal to more than $1,500 per pupil.
 These are the funds used to pay for staffing, purchase textbooks and classroom supplies, and operate the district’s school buildings.
 These local funds are deducted from the per pupil money the school district receives from the state.
-If the millage renewal is not approved, the state will not make up the difference, and Grand Ledge Public Schools will lose $7 million in revenue each year.
+If the millage renewal is not approved, the state will not make up the difference, and New Haven Community Schools will lose $2.8 million in revenue each year.

+How are Michigan school districts funded?

+Public schools in Michigan receive most of their funding on a per pupil basis from the state.
+The amount a school district receives per pupil is called the Foundation Allowance.
+The per pupil foundation allowance for New Haven Community Schools is currently $7,391.
+This represents the major portion of New Haven Community School’s revenues and is funded from two sources: (1) local revenue — 18 mills collected on Non-Homestead property in the district, and (2) state revenue.

 Why do we need a millage election?

-The Non-Homestead Millage is required by Proposal A, the state’s school funding structure, in order for Grand Ledge Public Schools to receive its full per pupil funding from the state.
-The law requires that the 18 mills on Non-Homestead property cannot be collected unless it comes before voters in an election.
-Grand Ledge Public Schools residents last approved the operating millage in 1995, and a 10-year renewal period is requested in the November 4, 2014 election.
+The Non-Homestead Millage is required by Proposal A (the state’s school funding structure), in order for New Haven Community Schools to receive it’s full per pupil foundation allowance from the state.
+The law requires that the 18 mills on Non-Homestead property cannot be levied unless it comes before voters in an election.
+New Haven Community School’s residents last approved the operating millage in 2007, and a 10-year renewal period is requested in the March 8, 2016 election.

 What is the Headlee Rollback?

-Grand Ledge’s Non-Homestead Millage has been permanently reduced or rolled back periodically since 2000.
+New Haven’s Non-Homestead Millage has been permanently reduced or rolled back periodically since 2000.
 The rollback is called a Headlee Rollback.
 A Headlee Rollback occurs when local units of government (including school districts) are required by law to reduce, or “rollback,” the millage rate when the growth on existing property is greater than the rate of inflation.
 As a result of a Headlee Rollback, school districts collect less revenue than is allowable under Proposal A.

-Why are voters being asked to renew 19.558 mills, when the maximum Non-Homestead levy by law is 18 mills?
-Beginning in 2000, the school district’s operating millage rate was permanently reduced from 18 mills to 17.7084 mills through a Headlee Rollback.
-To restore the full operational dollars authorized by the state under Proposal A, voters approved a Headlee adjustment millage in 2001.
-Since 2000, there have been numerous Headlee rollbacks, to reach the current rollback of 16.7247.
+Why are voters being asked to renew 21 mills, when the maximum Non-Homestead levy by law is 18 mills?
+Beginning in 2003, the school district’s operating millage rate has been reduced below 18 mills through a Headlee Rollback.
+To restore the full operational dollars authorized by the state under Proposal A, voters approved additional mills in 2007 to ensure full funding from the state.
+It is predicted that additional Headlee Rollbacks will occur over the next 10 years and the district needs to ensure that our funding is protected.

-Although the district is seeking renewal of 19.558 mills (16.7247 mills + 2.8333 mills) only the maximum allowable 18 mills will be levied in any given year, with the balance of the approved millage available in the event of future Headlee Rollbacks.
+Although the district is seeking renewal of 21 mills (18mills + 3mills) the district will only levy the maximum allowable 18 mills that is legally authorized to be levied in any given year.
+The balance of 3mills would be approved and available in the event of future Headlee Rollbacks.